 Should You Visit Banff in the Summer or Winter?

 Are you wondering if you should visit Banff in the summer or winter?
 Most visitors dream about seeing Banff in the summer, but there is something extremely special about seeing the Canadian Rockies covered in a blanket of snow.
-Banff is always beautiful and worth a visit any time of the year, but picking one season over the other completely depends on your interests.
+Banff is always beautiful and worth a visit any time of year, but choosing one season over another depends on your interests.

 Summer Vs Winter in Banff